mcollins-axway/axway-open-docs/content/en/docs/apim_relnotes/20201130_apimgr_relnotes.md

 For more information, see [System property changes](/docs/apim_reference/system_props/).

-### Technical preview capability: YAML configuration store
+### YAML configuration store (Technical preview capability)

 This update includes bug fixes and enhanced functionality for YAML configuration as follows:

-* Support conversion of XML configuration fragments to YAML configuration fragments, see [Convert XML fragments to YAML](/docs/apim_yamles/apim_yamles_cli/yamles_cli_convert#convert-your-xml-configuration-fragment-to-a-yaml-configuration-fragment)
+* Support for conversion of [XML configuration fragments to YAML configuration fragments](/docs/apim_yamles/apim_yamles_cli/yamles_cli_convert#convert-your-xml-configuration-fragment-to-a-yaml-configuration-fragment).
-* Support import and export of YAML configuration fragments, see [Import and export YAML configuration using CLI](/docs/apim_yamles/apim_yamles_cli/yamles_cli_importexport)
+* Support for [import and export](/docs/apim_yamles/apim_yamles_cli/yamles_cli_importexport) of YAML configuration fragments.
-* Allow user-controlled file names for YAML entities
+* Allow user-controlled file names for YAML entities.
-* Improved layout in YAML entity files
+* Improved layout in YAML entity files.
-* Enhanced support for managing more configuration content in externalized files, see [Manage externalized files](/docs/apim_yamles/yamles_externalized_files)
+* Enhanced support for managing more configuration content in [externalized files](/docs/apim_yamles/yamles_externalized_files).

-See [September release notes](/docs/apim_relnotes/20200930_apimgr_relnotes/technical-preview-capability:-yaml-configuration-store) for an overview, and [YAML configuration docs](/docs/apim_yamles/) for more detailed information.
+See the [September 2020](/docs/apim_relnotes/20200930_apimgr_relnotes/#yaml-configuration-store-technical-preview-capability) release notes for an overview of this technical preview, and the [YAML configuration](/docs/apim_yamles/) documentation for more detailed information.

 ## Important changes